High School Computing (HS1917)

 UNSW Computing Course for Year 11 and 12 Students

-Each year, a limited number of talented high school students will be offered the opportunity to enrol at UNSW and take COMP1917, our highly popular first-year university level course in computing.
-The Course is commonly called HS1917.
+Each year a limited number of selected talented students are offered the opportunity to enrol as a UNSW student whilst still at school and take COMP1917, our highly popular first-year computing course.
+This Course is commonly called HS1917.

 - HS1917 is aimed at students who are in Year 11 during the year of the course.
 (Year 12 applications may be considered if there are sufficient places and HSC studies allow time, and some exceptional Year 10 students will also be considered).